tamirc3/HW2QueueService/README.md

 https://www.freekpaans.nl/2015/08/starving-outgoing-connections-on-windows-azure-web-sites/

 3.since we are using the free SKU we have a we got quota encforment https://docs.microsoft.com/en-us/azure/app-service/web-sites-monitor

-and after a few minutes of usage we can get to CPU quota limit and get:
+so its possible that aftera few minutes of usage we can get to CPU quota limit and get:

 ![image](https://user-images.githubusercontent.com/25264394/172049393-a5714d4e-807f-4488-8764-1f34b85cedec.png)